 - Sentiment Analysis of presidential candidates posts on Facebook and tweets, Illuminating 2016

 - Language analysis of individuals on Yahoo Answers to identify the ontology of certain pains

-She did her Master in Information Systems Engineering at the Norwegian University of Science and Technology, NTNU, (Trondheim, Norway) and was involved in the SmartMedia program.
-She studied user profiling techniques in news recommender systems and ran a use-case study to understand how access to sentiment analysis of politicians’ quotes change user experiences.
-She was a software developer in Iran for a few years and did her Undergrad in Software Engineering at the University of Science and Culture (Tehran, Iran).
+She received her Master degree in Information Systems Engineering at the Norwegian University of Science and Technology, NTNU, (Trondheim, Norway) and was collaborating in the SmartMedia program.
+She studied user profiling techniques in news recommender systems and ran a use-case study to understand how access to sentiment analysis of politicians' quotes changes user experiences.
+She was a software developer in Iran for a few years and received her Undergrad degree in Software Engineering at the University of Science and Culture (Tehran, Iran).

 Publications are available on Google Scholar.